-The current population in Columbia County is 4,150 based on the latest OFM estimate.
+The current population in Columbia County is 4,150 based on the latest Office of Financial Management (OFM) estimate.
 Population in Columbia County has remained steady in the last decade with a slight decline in 2016.
-Figure 2 reflects the population trend in the last ten years in Columbia County.
+Figure 2 reflects the population trend in the last 10 years in Columbia County.